ReedRawlings/ObsidianRepo/Brand/Tiktoks/Tiktoks.md

 **V1**
 Winners have a bias toward action.
 Winners don't have a laundry list of thing to do before they can "get started".
 Winners don't ask for permission.
 Winners don't wait until 2026 to restart their new years resolutions.
 **V2**
-Hot take but if you're waiting to 2026 to start your new years resolutions you've already failed.
-Nothing is different about in the future unless you start working on yourself right now.
+~~Hot take but if you're waiting to 2026 to start your new years resolutions you've already failed.
+Nothing is different  in the future unless you start working on yourself right now.~~
 **V3**
-Not sure who needs to hear this but, January 1st is just another day.
+~~Not sure who needs to hear this but, January 1st is just another day.
 There's no magic in it.
-The you of 2026 is the same person just with less time.
+The you of 2026 is the same person just with less time.~~
 **V4**
 The people who actually change don't wait for the new years to start growing.
 They have a bias towards action and that means getting off the phone right now.
 **V5**